 - integrates wavelet scattering in a deep learning architecture, and

-- runs seamlessly on CPU and GPU hardware, with major deep learning APIs, such as PyTorch and TensorFlow.
+- runs seamlessly on CPU and GPU hardware, with major deep learning APIs, such as PyTorch, TensorFlow, and Jax.

 The Kymatio environment

 The Kymatio organization associates the developers of several pre-existing packages for wavelet scattering, including